 Many different algorithms, techniques and tools have been proposed for the detection of motifs, all based on a common framework, consisting of three basic steps:

-\begin{enumerate} \item Obtain a count $f_M$ of the frequency of subgraph $M$ in graph $G$. \item Obtain or approximate the probability distribution over the number of instances $F_M$ given that $G$ came from a particular null model $p^\text{null}$. \item If $p^\text{null}(F_M \leq f_M) \leq \alpha$ (usually with $\alpha = 0.05$), we consider $M$ a motif. \end{enumerate}
+\begin{enumerate} \item Obtain a count $f_M$ of the frequency of subgraph $M$ in $G$. \item Obtain or approximate the probability distribution over the number of instances $F_M$ given that $G$ came from a particular null model $p^\text{null}$. \item If $p^\text{null}(F_M \leq f_M) \leq 0.05$, consider $M$ a motif. \end{enumerate}

-This was the approach proposed in \cite{milo2002network}, the paper that coined the phrase ``network motif."
-One problem with this approach is that it is very expensive to perform naively.
-Step \ref{step1} requires a full \emph{graph census},\footnote{A graph census for size $k$ counts, for each connected graph $M$ of size $k$, the number of times the graph occurs as an induced subgraph of the data.} and since the probability in step \ref{step3} cannot usually be computed analytically, we are required to perform the census again on thousands of graphs sampled from the null model in order to approximate it.
+This was the approach proposed in \cite{milo2002network}, where the phrase \emph{network motif} was coined.
+One problem with this method is that it is very expensive to perform naively.
+Step \ref{step1} requires a full \emph{graph census}, and since the probability in step \ref{step3} cannot usually be computed analytically, we are required to perform the census again on thousands of graphs sampled from the null model in order to approximate it.